docarray/docarray/docs/advanced/document-store/redis.md

 ### Create DocumentArray with Redis backend

-Assuming service is started using the default configuration (i.e. server address is `localhost:6379`), one can instantiate a DocumentArray with Redis storage as such:
+Assuming the service is started using the default configuration (i.e. server address is `localhost:6379`), you can instantiate a DocumentArray with Redis storage as such:

 ```python
 from docarray import DocumentArray